About possible measures in Quantum Gravity: About the cancellation of terms in some quartic theories

-The quantity $\pi^a$ appears in a linear term.
-Therefore, if the euclidean path integral is employed, this term makes the integration unbounded.
-This type of situation appears already in the simplest of these models, the Pais-Uhlenbeck model \cite{pais}.
-A way to circumvent this ghost problem was found in \cite{salvio}-\cite{strumia3}.
-In this reference, it is proposed to distinguish between the variables which are even under time reversal $Tq T^{-1}=q$ and those which are odd $Tq T^{-1}=-q$.
+The standard classical Poisson brackets lead to the same equations of motion than in the lagrangian formalism, for these higher order theories \cite{strumia1}-\cite{strumia3}.
+The resulting hamiltonian is linear in $\pi^a$ and the Hamiltonian path integral formulation of the model is divergent.
+The references \cite{salvio}-\cite{strumia3} propose to distinguish between the variables which are even under time reversal $Tq T^{-1}=q$ and those which are odd $Tq T^{-1}=-q$.
 For the first case one should implement usual quantization.
 For the second type of variables, known as the Dirac-Pauli type variables \cite{dirac}-\cite{pauli}, one has to employ a variant quantization.
-This variant requires to employ the path integral in euclidean Hamitonian form which, for the Liouville choice of the measure, is given by the expression

-Here the hamiltonian $H'$ corresponds to the original hamiltonian in which the Dirac-Pauli variables are redefined as $q_{DP}\to i q_{DP}$, and their corresponding impulses are transformed as $p_{DP}\to -ip_{DP}$.
-The time is the euclidean one $\tau$ and the result has to be analitically continued to $\tau\to it$.
-In the present model $\dot{\phi}_a$ is a Dirac-Pauli variable, so is $\psi_a$.
-The quantization procedure of this references implies to make the replacement in the hamiltonian $\psi_a\to i\psi_a$ and $\Pi^a\to -i\Pi^a$.
-This results in the following hamiltonian